Kagirim/kagiri-portfolio-and-blog/README.md

 ### Blogs

-1. [Mastering Goal Setting](kagirim.github.io/blog-single.html) - A brief description or teaser of the blog.
+1. [Mastering Goal Setting](kagirim.github.io/blog-single.html) - Unlock the science of goal-setting with insights from Dr. Andrew David Huberman, with evidence-based strategies to navigate your personal and professional growth..

 ## How to Access